leftbrainit/leftbra.in/src/pages/blog/2022-10-31_remote-working-tools.md

-  From Notion to 1Password and everything in between, our decision makers have tried and tested the best of the lot in building our blue-sky tech stack.
+  From Notion to 1Password and everything in between, our decision makers have tried and tested the best of the lot in building a blue-sky tech stack.
 authorName: Adam Casper
 ---
 ::: component BlogPostHeader